World SimSports Rules

 Automatic disqualification from the race

 What penalties apply and how are they determined?

 This is shown in the following table.
 Admins make the final decision as to whether penalties will be applied or not.
 Decisions will be published on the website.

 Note: Penalties may be applied cumulatively.
-Example: Cause a collision and then not give the place back can result in 10 second time penalty and a loss of one place at the end of the race.
+Example: Cause a collision and then an Unsafe re-join can result in 2 X 10 second time penalties.

-- Rules breaches other than those occuring during a race can be reported to any admin via Discord PM at any time.
+- Rules breaches other than those occuring during a race can be reported to any admin via Discord PM at any time or by using the website form.
 Admins are identified in Discord by having their name shown in dark red colour.

 - Admins and race stewards may identify race incidents and rules breaches without them being reported, and will impose penalties in these cases.

 - The server supports race re-joins should you be disconnected or have other software or hardware problems.

 - Drivers can only re-join if the game is crashed – not exiting the race.